owl4ce/dotfiles/README.md

 ##

 ### Installation (dependencies)
-> Customize your choice about dependencies below, this is my complete setup as I use single OS, single OpenboxWM with my preference utility application.
-In fact, what is in the column is a minimal recommendation.
+> Customize your choice about dependencies below, this is my complete setup as I use single OS, single OpenboxWM with my preference utility softwares.
+In fact, whats in the column is a minimal recommendation.
 >
 > **Detailed environment**
 > Please refer to [wiki/Detailed-Environment](https://github.com/owl4ce/dotfiles/wiki/Detailed-Environment).